 Graduated with two bachelor's degrees with honors

-Minh Chuyen is a former student of the 41st course (2016-2021) of Ho Chi Minh City University of Law (ULAW).
-She graduated with two honors degrees at the same time, including a Bachelor of Law and a Bachelor of Business Administration.
+Minh Chuyen is an alumnus of the 41st class (2016-2021) of Ho Chi Minh City University of Law (ULAW).
+She graduated with two honors degrees, including a Bachelor of Law and a Bachelor of Business Administration.

-Then I started thinking more seriously and realized that I really enjoyed reading and writing.
-My mother was the one who guided and inspired me to pursue law, and was also the most influential mentor in my career journey.
+Then I started thinking more seriously and realized that I really love reading and writing.
+My mother was the one who guided and inspired me to pursue law and was also the most influential mentor in my career journey.

-Interestingly, both my father and mother are alumni of Ho Chi Minh City University of Law, and being able to study at this school is one of my greatest fortunes."
+The interesting thing is that both my father and mother are alumni of Ho Chi Minh City University of Law, and being able to study at this school is one of my greatest lucks."

-During her studies at ULAW, Minh Chuyen had many outstanding achievements in studying and researching: she won the second prize in scientific research of the Faculty of International Law.
+During her time studying at ULAW, Minh Chuyen had many outstanding achievements in studying and researching: she won second prize in scientific research at the Faculty of International Law.
 Upon graduation, she was the student with the highest score in the English law course (9.8/10).

 Journey to Pass the Bar Exam in the US

 At the end of July 2024, she took the California Bar Examination.
-Minh Chuyen will never forget the moment when the Board of Examiners opened the results, in early November last year.
+Minh Chuyen will never forget the moment when the Board of Examiners announced the results, in early November last year.

 "I called home, my grandmother was the first person to know the news and when I saw her crying with pride, I felt really happy.
 I am very grateful to my family, friends and teachers, who have always been there to support and encourage me," Chuyen shared.